lee-lindley/github_blog/_posts/2022-04-02-Object-Methods-in-SQL.md

 FROM a X
 ```

 This also ran in 23 seconds.
+I prefer the object way better than the WITH FUNCTION way, but if you don't
+already have an object wrapped around your array with a handy method, the WITH FUNCTION is just dandy.

 # Conclusion

 Calls to a PL/SQL function in a SELECT list can lead to significant cost via context switching.
 This is
-well known and there are several caching strategies (DETERMINISTIC, RESULT_CACHE, Scalar Subquery) to mitigate
+well known, and there are several caching strategies (DETERMINISTIC, RESULT_CACHE, Scalar Subquery) to mitigate
 it.
-Using a Pipelined Table Function chain as I did here is also a viable mitigation strategy and I believe
+Using a Pipelined Table Function chain as I did here is also a viable mitigation strategy, and I believe
 the appropriate one for this use case.

 My concern that object construction and simple method function calls in the SQL engine could context